Nebukam/PCGExtendedToolkit/_sources/doc-pathfinding/pathfinding-navmesh.md

 > Remaining properties are [Unreal' navigation system](https://docs.unrealengine.com/4.27/en-US/InteractiveExperiences/ArtificialIntelligence/NavigationSystem/) query specifics.
 > **Despite using the right API, they seem to be ignored for the most part, which is something I need to look into.**
 {: .warning }

----
-# Inputs
-## Seeds & Goals
-Each of these input data will be forwarded to the selected `Goal Picker`.

----
-# Outputs
-## Paths
-A point dataset for each path generated.
-Points in the dataset are ordered linearily from start to end.